Glossary

 Mempool

-A shorthand name for memory pool.
-A "waiting area" on full nodes for transactions that have been broadcasted to the network but have not yet been confirmed on the blockchain.
+Short for "memory pool".
+A waiting area on full nodes for transactions that have been broadcasted to the network but have not yet been confirmed on the blockchain.

 See Also